railsuser2014/openobject-doc-book-en/8/8_20_Config/index.rst

 	*Configuration* is less radical – it is the general process of setting all the parameters of the software to fit the needs of your system (often called *parametrization* or *setup*).
-	Configuration is also, by convention, the name of the sub-menu below each of Open ERP's top-level menus that is accessible only to the administrative user for that section.
+	Configuration is also, by convention, the name of the sub-menu below each of OpenERP's top-level menus that is accessible only to the administrative user for that section.

 	*Personalization* is just that subset of configuration options that shapes the system to the particular operational and/or stylistic wishes of a person or company.

-Using the *OpenOffice Report Designer* module you can change any part of any of the reports produced by the system.
+Using the *OpenOffice Report Designer* module (:mod:`base_report_designer`), you can change any part of any of the reports produced by the system.
 The system administrator can configure each report to modify its layout and style, or even the data that is provided there.

 .. note::  The OpenOffice Report Designer

-	The OpenOffice Report Designer plug-in enables you not only to configure the reports of the basic products in Open ERP but also to create entirely new report templates.
+	The OpenOffice Report Designer plug-in enables you not only to configure the reports of the basic products in OpenERP, but also to create entirely new report templates.
-	When the user uses Open ERP's client interface, OpenOffice can create a report template that has access to all the data available to any Open ERP document type.
+	When the user uses OpenERP's client interface, OpenOffice can create a report template that has access to all the data available to any OpenERP document type.

 	You can easily create fax documents, quotations, or any other commercial document.
 	This functionality enables you to considerably extend the productivity of your salespeople who have to send many proposals to customers.

-Finally, you will see how to import your data into Open ERP automatically, to migrate all of your data in one single go.
+Finally, you will see how to import your data into OpenERP automatically, to migrate all of your data in one single go.

-For this chapter you should start with a fresh database that includes demo data, with :mod:`sale` and its dependencies installed and no particular chart of accounts configured.
+For this chapter, you should start with a fresh database that includes demo data, with :mod:`sale` and its dependencies installed and no particular chart of accounts configured.

 .. raw:: html